dysemjay/dys-server-guide/guide.md

 This section will describe the method of installing, and managing maps for the server.

-* The map files should be stored in <Name of server directory>/dystopia/maps, and should have the extension ".bsp".
+* The map files should be stored in `<Name of server directory>/dystopia/maps`, and should have the extension ".bsp".
 Note that serverside map files CANNOT be compressed, unlike the clientside copies.

-* If there is not a file named "maplist.txt" in <Name of server directory>/dystopia> then it should be created, and the name of each map you wish to be usable should be written to the file, excluding the extension.
+* If there is not a file named "maplist.txt" in `<Name of server directory>/dystopia>` then it should be created, and the name of each map you wish to be usable should be written to the file, excluding the extension.
 Each name should be separated by a newline.
 Note that the precise functionality of maplist.txt seems rather poorly defined; this will be discussed in greater detail in the known bugs section.
-The following line of shellscript run from <Name of server directory>/dystopia can be used to populate maplist.txt: `find maps -iname "*.bsp" -type f -maxdepth 1 -exec basename {} .bsp \; | sort > maplist.txt`
+The following line of shellscript run from `<Name of server directory>/dystopia` can be used to populate maplist.txt: `find maps -iname "*.bsp" -type f -maxdepth 1 -exec basename {} .bsp \; | sort > maplist.txt`

 * Finally, you must specify a mapcycle file.
 This is done by setting the "mapcyclefile" ConVar; by default it is set to "mapcycle.txt".
 The mapcycle file controls the order in which maps are loaded by the server.
 If the mapcycle file does not exist, or is empty, then whatever map is currently loaded, will simply be reloaded.
 Names of maps are stored in a similar fashion to the maplist file, and are loaded in descending order from top to bottom.
 If the end of the file is reached, or the current map is not included in the file, then the first map is chosen again.